Jump to a section:

 Adapter Link 4

-Your adapter will have a female header, so ensure that your USB to UART converter has male headers like the models above, or that you buy some male to male 2.54mm pitch connectors, or jumper/breadboard cables, so you can connect them together.
+Your adapter will have a female header, so ensure that your USB to UART converter has male headers like the model above, or that you buy some male to male 2.54mm pitch connectors, or jumper/breadboard cables, so you can connect them together.

 For the adapter above, you can either bend the extra pins out of the way so the RXD and Gnd pins fit directly into the adapter... or alternatively you can use two male to female 2.54mm pitch jumper wires.
 These can be easily found on Ebay, and are often listed as "breadboard" wires.
 Here are a few links to some wires which should work: